maxmilton/stage1/README.md

 SSR (server-side rendering) is not supported and is not the intended use of this library.

+## Build environment JS runtime support

+The default runtime requires [bun](https://bun.sh/) version 1.0.20 or above.

+The browser bundle does not have any specific build requirements.

 ## Bugs

 Please report any bugs you encounter on the [GitHub issue tracker](https://github.com/maxmilton/stage1/issues).